-Likewise it's bothersome there is no zig zag stitch, this is only a straight stitch machine.
-Fortunately those have been very minimal things and are the only things I do not like about this maker (and possibly the walking foot issues have been repaired because I purchased my own 4 years earlier?).
-The Bernina 440QE: Okay so I have to first say that my Bernina 440 is about 7 years old, so there have actually been excellent enhancements and changes to the more recent models.
+It's frustrating there is no zig zag stitch, this is only a straight stitch device.
+Fortunately those have been extremely minimal things and are the only things I do not like about this maker (and possibly the walking foot problems have been repaired given that I bought my own 4 years earlier?).
+The Bernina 440QE: Okay so I need to first say that my Bernina 440 has to do with 7 years old, so there have actually been fantastic enhancements and modifications to the more recent designs.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.